History of the Dogs

 The Taurus Mountains was home to the Halaf peoples that had been there since the stone age 12,000-15,000 years ago.
 First documentation of the domestication of sheep, and protection dogs with curled tails goes back to 6,000BC in the same mountains.
 Since then, many migrations of peoples, livestock and dogs have come through the area, but the same Nomadic Pastoralist have persisted until today, with their evolved breeds of sheep, and their huge dogs to protect them.
 As many of the Livestock Guardian Breeds from the area, the Boz Shepherd has had selection for Guardian Characteristics for around 8,000 years while performing the same duties as protectors of the flocks.
 With this consistant selective pressure toward Guardianship, this has become deeply ingrained or inate in them.
 Six to Eight week old puppies will face down danger to defend their owner, something that is nearly unheard of with most breeds.
 This is the story of the Boz Shepherd, a dog almost lost to industrialization, war, forced settlement and a shift away from the Nomadic Shepherds way of life.

 Akin Tulubas also works to preserve the Turkish Tazi and Turkish Kangal.
-He has organized and developed the Turkish Coban Kopegi Club in Turkey, and organized and judges dogs in their annual dog shows where Turks bring Kangals, Akbas, Boz and Malakli dogs to help promote responsible breeding and preservation.
+He has organized and developed the Turkish Coban Kopegi Club in Turkey, and organized and judges dogs in 5-6 dog shows annually where Turks bring Kangals, Akbas, Boz and Malakli dogs to help promote responsible breeding and preservation.

-Please also visit the TBBA Breed History for the Boz Shepherd.
+Please also visit Boz Information/Breed History for the Boz Shepherd.

 ____________________________________________________________________________________